JetBrains/kotlin-web-site/docs/topics/js/javascript-dce.md

 The Kotlin Multiplatform Gradle plugin handles DCE automatically when you build a **production bundle**, for example by using the
 `browserProductionWebpack` task. **Development bundling** tasks (like `browserDevelopmentWebpack`) don't include DCE.

+## DCE and JavaScript IR compiler

+The new way of applying dead code elimination that works with the IR compiler is:

+* DCE is disabled when compiling for development, which corresponds to the following Gradle tasks:
+  * `browserDevelopmentRun`
+  * `browserDevelopmentWebpack`
+  * `nodeDevelopmentRun`
+  * `compileDevelopmentExecutableKotlinJs`
+  * `compileDevelopmentLibraryKotlinJs`
+  * Other development tasks you recognize for the word "development" in their name
+* DCE is enabled when compiling for production, which corresponds to the following Gradle tasks:
+  * `browserProductionRun`
+  * `browserProductionWebpack`
+  * `compileProductionExecutableKotlinJs`
+  * `compileProductionLibraryKotlinJs`
+  * Other production tasks you recognize for the word "production" in their name

+With the @JsExport annotation, you can specify the declarations you want DCE to treat as roots.

 ## Exclude declarations from DCE